 Protect fruit from hungry birds, possums and lizards by using fine netting over a frame, or repurpose an old bike basket or wire drawer.

 Harvest when ripe, don’t wash until just before using.

-Our lastest issue (on sale November 5 2020) is the Good Food Issue and we feature an article by Justin Russell about how we can grow healthy food in our own backyards without chemicals.
+Our November/December 2020 Issue (OG 121) there's an article by Justin Russell about how we can grow healthy food in our own backyards without chemicals.
 It's worth a read for new and old organic gardeners.

 There's a number of ways we can make sure the food we grow is organic, here's some ideas: